The following situational requirements will walk you through what is required in each situation.

 What am I required to file?

 All students and scholars in F-1 and J-1 nonimmigrant status, and their F-2/J-2 dependents, are required to file the IRS Form 8843 regardless of whether they have income in the U.S. or not for the first 5 calendar years they are in the U.S. All J-1 non-students and their J-2 dependents, are required to file the IRS Form 8843 regardless of whether they have income in the U.S. or not for the first 2 calendar years they are in the U.S. in a 7-year period.
 Use Glacier Tax Prep to complete and mail your Form 8843.

 Anyone who received a W-2 should proceed to tax scenario #2.

 Form 8843 is due June 15, 2016.

-I worked for Northwestern (or for another employer) in 2014, and I have a W-2 and/or a 1042-S for wages earned and taxes paid.
+I worked for Northwestern (or for another employer) in 2015, and I have a W-2 and/or a 1042-S for wages earned and taxes paid.

 What am I required to to file?